rasdani/custom-call-react/README.md

 #custom-call-react

-Need this helper to make raw transaction on Ethereum for [EVM through CTF](https://www.evmthroughctfs.com/).
+Needed this helper to make raw transactions on Ethereum for [EVM through CTF](https://www.evmthroughctfs.com/).